InspexCo/SCSTG/testing-items/5-blockchain-data.md

 # 5. Blockchain Data

-The usage of data on the blockchain should be properly done, including the storage, retrieval, and modification of data.
+The usage of data on the blockchain, including the storage, retrieval, and modification, should be done properly to keep the integrity, and sometimes confidentiality, of the data.

 ## 5.1.
 Result from random value generation should not be predictable